 Remark 2.1 (More general setting).
-In fact, we can consider iterative methods in a more general setting.
-For example, let V be a finite-dimensional Hilbert space, V' be its dual, and $\mathcal{A}: V \mapsto V'$ be a linear operator and $f \in V'$.
-A significant part of this lecture can be generalized to such a setting easily.
+In fact, iterative methods can be approached in a broader setting.
+For instance, consider a finite-dimensional Hilbert space, V, its dual, V', and a linear operator $\mathcal{A} : V \mapsto V'$ , as well as $f \in V'$ .
+It's worth noting that a significant portion of this lecture can be easily extended to such a context.